Home Inspection and Repair Process

 Disagree with our assessment and don’t want to pay the cost of repairs?
 You are never under any obligation to stay.
 Simply cancel our contract and you don’t even have to pay any penalties or other fees.
 We understand!

-DealHouse proves our dedication to taking out the hassle and headache out of home selling.
+DealHouse proves our dedication to taking out the hassle and headache out of home selling in Long Island.
 We’ve further simplified the process with our more than generous no obligation policy.